cran-task-views/WebTechnologies/WebTechnologies.md

     account.
   - *Docker*: `r pkg("analogsea")` is a general purpose client for the Digital Ocean v2 API.
 In addition, the package includes functions to install various R tools including base R, RStudio server, and more.
-There’s an improving interface to interact with docker on your remote droplets via this package.
+There's an improving interface to interact with docker on your remote droplets via this package.
   - `r pkg("crunch")`
      provides an interface to the